JujuAdams/Moniker/README.md

 小明
 ```

-When set up, Moniker can render these sorts of complex multi-script usernames.
+When set up, Moniker can render complex multi-script usernames. **Please note** that Moniker does not currently support Bengali.